-- 1. Conduct a search in PubMed - Select the results you want to export by ticking their boxes immediately to the left of the article titles. - Just below the search box you will see Send to, which lets you send references to Citation manager. - 4.
-By default, the system will create a file of the selected references; you can choose to export All results or All results on this page, if you prefer. - 5.
-Depending on which browser you're using and how it is set up, the downloaded file may be available in the bottom left of the screen.
-Click the file and your PubMed references should then be directly imported into your Endnote library. - 6.
+- Conduct a search in PubMed - 2.
+Select the results you want to export by ticking their boxes immediately to the left of the article titles. - 3.
+Just below the search box you will see Send to, which lets you send references to Citation manager. - 4.
+By default, the system will create a file of the selected references; you can choose to export All results or All results on this page, if you prefer.

+- 5. Depending on which browser you're using and how it is set up, the downloaded file may be available in the bottom left of the screen.
+Click the file and your PubMed references should then be directly imported into your Endnote library.
+In Firefox, you'll be asked What should Firefox do with this file?
+Select EndNote 21 (you may need to click on Other... first). - 6.
 If you don't see the file in the bottom left of the screen you can find it in your browser's Downloads menu and your computer's Downloads folder.
-Click or doubleclick the file to directly import the references into your EndNote library.
+Click or double-click the file to directly import the references into your EndNote library.